NeilZJW/Portfolio_2025/README.md

 The code here is a mixture of learning demos, ongoing experiments, and partial implementations, intended mainly for documenting my progress.

 ## 📌 1.
 BERT — Résumé Semantic Classification
-A small project exploring the use of BERT for semantic classification of job applicants' résumés.
+A small project exploring the use of BERT for the semantic classification of job applicants' résumés.
 - Fine-tuned BERT on custom categories
 - Focused on extracting skill-based and experience-based patterns
 - Demonstrates basic NLP pipeline building